Hope is located at the end of the Hope Highway on Turnagain Arm, 87 miles from Anchorage.

 Hope Chamber of Commerce, P.O.
 Box 89, Hope, AK 99605.

-Services in Hope include lodging at Discovery Cabins and Alaska Dacha; camping at Alaska Dacha and at Porcupine USFS Campground.
+Services in Hope include lodging at Discovery Cabins; camping at Porcupine USFS Campground.
 Hope has a post office, library and museum.
 Gas at Mile 18 Hope Highway.
 Please call ahead to be sure it is open and has fuel: 907-242-0204.

 - The Hope-Sunrise Museum has an extensive collection of gold mining equipment displayed both indoors and outside on the museum grounds.